 We all know that search algorithms hold the coveted key to online success but, sadly, search engines such as Google are notoriously tight-lipped about their ranking factors.
 But we write this article to bring you some good news – They are not the ones who guard the treasure of online visibility.

 A similar type of algorithm is also used by social media sites in order to manage your newsfeed and, unlike search engines, we know a little bit about how these algorithms work.
 Especially when it comes to Instagram.

 The result?
 This article covers everything you need to know to take your Instagram video advertising to the next level.

-In a somewhat surprising move of transparency, Instagram invited a group of journalists to their offices in order to shed some light on just how the algorithm works.
+In a somewhat surprising move of transparency, Instagram invited a group of journalists to their offices in order to shed some light on just how this works.
 What was discovered can absolutely help your business take its Instagram advertising to the next level.

 Not surprisingly, Instagram relies on machine learning principles to organize your Instagram feed.
 In a sense, Instagram learns your interests and tendencies over time.
 As more information becomes available (the more you use Instagram), the algorithm learns to make better decisions.

-As a result, the more you scroll and click, the more your newsfeed is tailored to your specific activity and preferences.
-The algorithm takes three main factors into account.
-Interest, recency, and relationship.
-Basically, the same factors as your Tinder date.
+As a result, the more you scroll and click, the more your newsfeed is tailored to your specific activity and preferences based on these three main factors.

 If you engage with certain types of content, or in certain genres, that content will inform your newsfeed priority.
 Which is why you aren’t bombarded with the same Lords of the Rings content as your nephew.
 Instagram knows that you just don’t care about hobbits.